navcoin/NavHub/content/news/2018-11-14-community-fund-locks-in.md

 Nav_Whale posted an [interesting idea for a NavCoin Lottery](https://www.reddit.com/r/NavCoin/comments/9t3f4x/navcoin_lottery_as_a_proposal_for_community_fund/) that would reward stakers by putting them into a monthly draw to win NAV.
 Check out the comments below this proposal to see what other community members are feeling, and add your thoughts.

-### Marcus goes full-time + summer interns
+### Marcus goes full-time + interns

-Marcus, who was involved in testing the Community Fund, has started working full-time with the NavCoin Core devs during his summer uni break.
+Marcus, who was involved in testing the Community Fund, has started working full-time with the NavCoin Core devs during his university break.

 Alex, who is also a computer science major at the University of Auckland, has joined the NavCoin Core team as an intern during the summer break.
 Along with Marcus, he’ll be involved in testing the next NavCoin Core release (4.5.0), which includes cold staking, and static rewards (the subject of [NPIP004](https://github.com/NAVCoin/npips/blob/master/npip-0004.mediawiki) which is currently being discussed by the community).